igormironchik/qt-widgets-on-real-example/chapter03/impl.md

 But Magick++ operation should work in separate thread as we can't change the code of Magick++ functions.
 I decided to run these functions with QRunnable on QThreadPool.
-Magick++ can thow exceptions, so I declared the base class for all my runnables.
+Magick++ can throw exceptions, so I declared the base class for all my runnables.

 ```